 It shall be unlawful to commence the excavation for, or the construction of, any building or any structure, including accessory structures, until the Building Official of the Town of Rico has issued a building permit for such work.
 Structures include decks and patios over thirty (30) inches in height (See Appendix B).
 Test pits for engineering related to foundations and septic designs are permitted without a building permit.
 Every building hereinafter erected or structurally altered shall be located on a lot as defined in ARTICLE IX.
-No building shall be erected, converted, enlarged or structurally altered, nor shall any building or premises be used for any purpose other than permitted in the district in which such building or premises is located.
-No building shall be erected, enlarged, moved or structurally altered except in conformity with the height, yard, setback, maximum floor area, maximum site coverage, or other regulations prescribed herein for the district in which such lot is located.
+No building shall be erected, converted, enlarged, or structurally altered, nor shall any building or premises be used for any purpose other than permitted in the district in which such building or premises is located.
+No building shall be erected, enlarged, moved, or structurally altered except in conformity with the height, yard, setback, maximum floor area, maximum site coverage, or other regulations prescribed herein for the district in which such lot is located.
+All applicants are required to be in compliance with the most up to date building code (IBC) adopted by the Town of Rico.
 Every part of a required yard shall be open to the sky, unobstructed, except as hereafter provided.
 The yard of any lot shall not be reduced so as to be smaller than the applicable district requirement.
 See 730 for enforcement and authority and 740 for penalties for violations.